-Additional information related to Equal Employment Opportunity and employee relations can be found in both the Diversity and Inclusion section of the Employee Handbook as well as the Maintaining Diversity section of the Manager's Toolkit.
+Additional information related to Equal Employment Opportunity and employee relations can be found in both the Diversity and Inclusion section of the Employee Handbook as well as the Maintaining Diversity section of the Manager's Handbook.

 Hiring managers who have questions about EEO considerations during the interview process should consult the Competitive Recruitment Guide and the Recruitment Resource "EEO Considerations in Interview Questions (PDF)."